 Please let us know if you have dietary requirements or preferences that we can cater to.

 Please inform us if you have a medical or health condition that may impact your ability to fully participate in the workshop.
-We ask that participants over 70 years of age provide a doctors certificate.

 Mobile phone coverage

 Once we leave the cars there is a no reception for mobile phones.

 The workshop price does not include insurance coverage for trip cancellation or interruption, travel accident or delay, baggage delay or baggage theft, medical or hospitalization expenses.
 We strongly recommend that you obtain travel insurance to cover these unlikely possibilities, as well as coverage for loss or damage to personal items including photographic equipment.